Bilgesubaris/MatematikRuyasi/README.md

 🎉 **Interactive Elements**
 - Balloons, stars, hearts, and confetti float from top to bottom
 - Colorful animations keep kids engaged
+- Shapes appear only when the correct answer is selected
 ☁️ **Moving Clouds Background**
 - Animated clouds create a lively sky background